Allie Crewe

 The Cottage of Sweets

-In 2022 I returned to look again at this space.
+In 2021 I returned to look again at this space.
 I was haunted by Hansel and Gretel, they were abandoned by their parents and left a trail of breadcrumbs to find a way home.
-The need to find a way to our parents, even if they are cruel, is a survival instinct.
+The need to find a way home to our parents, even if they are cruel, is a survival instinct.
 We attach, for without this we would die.

-In the real forest I found the woodshed, the ribbon tied to a tree and the signposts with yellow paint.
+In the real forest, I found the woodshed, the ribbon tied to a tree and the signposts with yellow paint.
 I followed the paint marks and got lost.
 My dog took me back to the path.

 Using Format